rtasalem/video-game-shop-rest-api/README.md

 ## Documentation
 Swagger documentation has been implemented for the controller of the API.
 After importing the project as a Maven project and running as a Spring Boot Application, enter the following URL into the browser: http://localhost:8088/swagger-ui/index.html to read and test the documentation.
 ## Learning Milestones
+Learning to properly implement Swagger documentation for APIs was an essential learning experience.
+Not only are Swagger docs automated, but also allow for sophisticated presentation of the requests and responses that an API is capable of.
+This eliminates the need for developers and potentially even clients from having to look through the source code to understand what an API is able to achieve.
+Another key learning curve from this project was teaching.
+As this API was developed as part of a live demo to colleauges, it was crucial that I was prepared well in advance of the demo so that colleauges could get the most from the experience.
+Overall, delivering a live demo was an enjoyable experience that helped to further consolidate my knowledge of REST APIs as a developer.
 ## Getting Started
 After cloning the repository and importing the API as a Maven project, it's recommended to use another client such as Postman to see how the functionality of the API itself performs.